-It’s often worth it to take on some risk when it comes to your third parties — third parties are an essential part of your business ecosystem.
+Third parties are an inevitable and essential part of your business ecosystem.
 They’re your vendors, partners, and contractors.
-They improve efficiency, extend your reach, and make it possible to deliver the best possible products and services, but they also bring with them a significant amount of risk.
+They improve efficiency, extend your reach, and make it possible to deliver the best possible products and services.
+From a security perspective, however, they also bring a significant amount of risk.

 Managing your supply chain becomes increasingly difficult as you add more Software-as-a-Service (SaaS) applications to streamline business operations.

-Ponemon’s 2018 Cost of a Data Breach report found
+IBM’s Cost of a Data Breach Report 2021 found

-Before you start the process of selecting a vendor risk management framework, you need to remember that it doesn’t matter if the fault is not your own.
 When a member of your extended ecosystem exposes you to risk, you are liable.
+It doesn’t matter if the fault is not your own.
 Under most U.S. data protection laws, the data owner rather than the data holder is liable for breaches and exposure.
-The same is true under the General Data Protection Regulation (GDPR), which requires companies to track and protect the data they process, even if that data is being stored by a third party.
+The same is true under the General Data Protection Regulation (GDPR), which requires companies to track and protect the data they process, even if a third party is storing that data..

 To minimize your liability, you must be able to prove you’ve done your due diligence.
 That’s where a risk management framework comes in.

-A third party risk management framework provides a set of benchmarks, policies and standards for an entire organization, including the extended enterprise.
-Such a framework focuses on the third parties and the activities which pose the greatest risks to an organization
+A third-party risk management framework provides a set of benchmarks, policies, and standards for an entire organization, including the extended enterprise.
+Such a framework focuses on the third parties and the activities that pose the greatest risks to an organization.

 Most frameworks require an organization to do the following:

-There are several risk management frameworks, however, making it difficult to choose the right one.
+With several risk management frameworks, it can be difficult to choose the right one.

 Not every risk management framework will work for every organization.
 Some frameworks are designed specifically for certain industries, while others are used in certain geographical areas.
 Many can be used together.

-The two most widely used risk frameworks are the National Institute of Standards and Technology (NIST) and the International Standards Organization (ISO).
-Meanwhile others, such as Control Objectives for Information and Related Technologies (COBIT), are often used in Europe.
+The two most widely used risk frameworks are those from the National Institute of Standards and Technology (NIST) and the International Standards Organization (ISO).
+Others, such as Control Objectives for Information and Related Technologies (COBIT), are often used in Europe.
 Some standards are used as the basis for regulations, such as the NIST 800-53, which is the foundation of many federally regulated cybersecurity requirements.

 Knowing which frameworks apply to your organization depends on your industry as well as your size.
 Since most incorporate a risk-based approach, you need to review third-party risk, but you also may find that the requirements change based on your company’s unique needs.

-In some cases, it may make sense to use more than one risk management framework in tandem with another.
-If you’re using more than one framework, you’ll want to make sure the frameworks you use are mapped to one another, so they’re assessing the risks and implementing controls based on your organization needs without leaving any gaps in compliance.
+In some cases, it makes sense to use more than one risk management framework.
+If you’re using more than one framework, you’ll want to make sure the frameworks you use are mapped to one another, so they’re assessing the risks and implementing controls based on your organization’s needs without leaving any gaps in compliance.

-The criteria you use for choosing your framework (or frameworks) will depend on your company’s specific needs.
-For example, if you are a healthcare organization, you need to meet the Healthcare Portability and Accountability Act (HIPAA) compliance requirements.
-However, if you accept payments, you also need to meet Payment Card Industry Data Security Standard (PCI DSS) requirements.
+The criteria for choosing your framework (or frameworks) will depend on your company’s specific needs.
+For example, a healthcare organization needs to meet the Healthcare Portability and Accountability Act (HIPAA) compliance requirements.
+If it accepts payments, it also needs to meet Payment Card Industry Data Security Standard (PCI DSS) requirements.

-When incorporating multiple third-party vendor risk management frameworks, you need to start with your business objectives to ensure that you choose based on the compliance requirements necessary to meeting these business goals.
-You’ll also want to consider the people to whom you’re accountable, such as shareholders, board members, or regulatory organizations.
+When incorporating multiple third-party vendor risk management frameworks, you need to start with your business objectives to ensure that you choose based on the compliance requirements necessary to meet these business goals.
+You’ll also want to consider the people you’re accountable for, such as shareholders, board members, or regulatory organizations.